Lmx154/brunito-sm/docs/TELEMETRY_PROTOCOL.md

 ### Complete Field Reference for Applications

 When building applications to interface with the Brunito flight computer, you'll primarily work with CSV telemetry strings.
 Here's everything you need to know:

+⚠️ **Critical Note**: All sensor data (accelerometer, gyroscope, magnetometer, barometer) has been **pre-filtered with EMA low-pass filters** at the NAVC level.
+The values in telemetry packets are already noise-reduced and do not require additional filtering for most applications.

 #### Primary Data Format
 **Input String**: `<05/27/2025,11:43:46,0.95,-37,-967,-3,128,-27,204,6,-53,20,1,1,0,24>`